immersive-web/webxr-test-api/explainer.md

     boolean supportsUnbounded = false;
     // Whether the space supports tracking in inline sessions boolean supportsTrackingInInline = true;
     // The bounds coordinates.
-If null, bounded reference spaces are not supported. sequence<FakeXRBoundsPoint> boundsCoodinates;
+If null/empty, bounded reference spaces are not supported.
+If not, must have at least three elements. sequence<FakeXRBoundsPoint> boundsCoodinates;
     // Eye level used for calculating floor-level spaces float eyeLevel = 1.5;
-    FakeXRRigidTransformInit viewerOrigin;
+    // {} defaults to an identity transform FakeXRRigidTransformInit viewerOrigin;
 };